sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-23.md

 | 9          | 2801,96       | 1703,16               | 164,5%  |
 | 10         | 8184,73       | 5219,44               | 156,8%  |

-Still noisy

-With larger number, and more accurate runtime number, it seems that we are slower than the expected 200%.
+Looking at this table, we notice number ranging from 113,6% to 164,5%.
+Even if the data is noisy, it seems clear that are bellow the expected 200%.

-Explanation...

 ### Chicken Scheme (compiled)

+In order to check the number, I compiled the program with Chicken Scheme on OS X and got this results:

 | log(prime) | prime          | time (µs) | time improved (µs) |
 | ---------- | -------------- | --------- | ------------------ |